 While finding gluten free in cities like Edinburgh is usually pretty straightforward, heading out into the Highlands and more remote areas is not quite so easy.
-A recent holiday in the North West Highlands has uncovered some great finds, which I am happy to share with you.
+Recent holidays in the North West Highlands has uncovered some great finds, which I am happy to share with you.

 Manuela’s Wee Bakery, Kintail